TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 **The last 60 years globally**

-We start off with with a broad scope.
-Giving the reader a sense of the development of life expectancy over the last 60 years.
-[During this period the world-wide life expectancy has increased from 50 to 72 years.](https://www.macrotrends.net/countries/WLD/world/life-expectancy) This is a remarkable development, and goes to show the exponential development of the world.
+We start off with with a broad scope, by showing a plot of the global development of life expectancy over the last 60 years.
+[During this period the world-wide life expectancy has increased from 50 years to 72 years.](https://www.macrotrends.net/countries/WLD/world/life-expectancy) This remarkable development is particularly due to many countries in Asia, Africa and South America catching up with the western world.

-Particularly, the graph shows ...
-The sharp reader may have noticed that...

 <iframe src="/world.html"
     sandbox="allow-same-origin allow-scripts"